Achimenes

 gesneriads

-Achimenes 'India' - Large blue/violet flowers, the pollen parent of
+Achimenes 'India' - Large blue/violet flowers, the pollen parent of the

-the above hybrids.
+above hybrids.
 Easy to grow, upright plant with lots of blooms.

-Achimenes 'Red Elfe' - I love this little plant, small plant with
+Achimenes 'Red Elfe' - I love this little plant, small plant with lots

-years and it always has lots of blooms.
+and it always has lots of blooms.

-Achimenes unknown - I bought this a couple of years ago at
+Achimenes unknown - I bought this a couple of years ago at the

-of the name.
+the name.
 It has large medium purple flowers with white throat

 markings, fairly tall upright plant, reproduces rapidly by crawling and

 producing rhizomes.
+Possibly grandiflora??

-Achimines 'Harry Williams' - I bought this a couple of years ago,
+Achimines 'Harry Williams' - I bought this a couple of years ago, it is

-and has pinkish/red bloom with a yellow throat.
+has pinkish/red bloom with a yellow throat.
 It is as tall as my

 A.